 Fine Motor Development with Building Toys

-We explored the PBS KIDS Build It Kit by YOXO – 120 Piece Open-Ended Building Toy.
+We explored the Build It Kit by YOXO – 120 Piece Open-Ended Building Toy.
 Opening up the reusable tool box, we were pretty excited to see all of the building pieces.
 My kids got right to building business!

 Pinching materials like the durable link pieces encourages strengthening of the intrinsic muscles and development of the arches of the hands.
 These skills are essential for endurance in writing and coloring activities.
 Activities like cutting with scissors and managing clothing fasteners are also dependent on arch development and strength of the muscles inside the hand.
 Pushing the connecting links helps to develop these skills.